 "Scientists are now seriously considering the possibility the Fimbulwinter described in Norse mythology was based on real events.
 Researchers think Fimbulwinter is related to the extreme weather events of 535–536, which resulted in a notable drop in temperature across northern Europe.

 According to other ancient sources, this was a period when the Sun was bluish, weak, and obscured.
 People threw no shadow on the ground, and even the Moon was obscured.
-There was no heat, the crops died.
+There was no heat, and the crops died.
 This must have been due to a very large volcanic eruption and subsequent ash cloud that spread across the world.
-This outbreak was previously unknown, but researchers have come across evidence, such as for example ice cores from Greenland that confirm extreme weather conditions at the time.
+This outbreak was previously unknown, but researchers have come across evidence, such for example ice cores from Greenland that confirm extreme weather conditions at the time.

 In Northern Sweden, the average temperature during summer dropped by three to four degrees.